API Reference · v1

 latestClipAtTimestamp of the most recently posted clip for this game.
 Useful as an initial since cursor.

-GET /v1/nba/games/:gameId/clips Auth required
+GET /v1/:sport/games/:gameId/highlights Auth required

 Response